Efficient Approximation of Gromov-Wasserstein Distance Using Importance Sparsification: Theoretical results

 \section{Theoretical results}

-In this section, we show the convergence of $\widehat{\text{GW}}$ obtained by Algorithm~\ref{alg:spar-gw}.
-To ease the conversation, we focus on the case that $m=n$.
-The extension to unequal cases is straightforward.
+This section shows the convergence and consistency of $\widehat{\text{GW}}$ obtained by Algorithm~\ref{alg:spar-gw} under $\cR(\T)=H(\T)$.
+To ease the conversation, we focus on the case that $m=n$, and the extension to unequal cases is straightforward.
 Let $(\T,\T^\prime)\in\Pi^2(\a,\b)$.
 We define